 d) The respondent has deserted the petitioner for a continuous period of at least one year, immediately preceding the presentation of the petition;

-(Desertion means living apart with intention to bring to an end all rights and duties of marriage.
+(Desertion means living apart with the intention to bring to an end all rights and duties of marriage.

-Living apart with consent of the other party does not amount to desertion.
+Living apart with the consent of the other party does not amount to desertion.
 Note that such consent can be withdrawn and upon withdrawal of consent, the period for purpose of desertion begins to count.

 There is willful and constructive desertion.
 In willful desertion, the person that left is in desertion while in constructive desertion, the person in the house is in desertion (by conduct causing the other party to live apart).